Brazilian packaging market: Bio-based packaging

 The development of bio-based packaging has been an important goal for packaging producers.
 On June 3, 2015, Coca-Cola presented their version of a 100% recyclable PET bottle, called PlantBottle™ which in fact was the first of its kind.
 In contrast to usual PET, PlantBottle™ does not rely on fossil-based material.
 For the production of its bottle, Coca-Cola is supplied by the Brazilian petrochemical and biopolymers company Braskem, who produce polyethylene that is based in its entirety on sugarcane ethanol.
 Furthermore, Tetra Pak announced the launch of a 100% renewable package for their dairy products.
 This innovative packaging concept won Tetra Pak the "Best carton or pouch" and "Best manufacturing or processing innovation" prizes at the World Beverage Innovation Awards 2015 as well as a Gold Award at the Pro2Pac Excellence Awards in the UK for "being the world’s first carton made entirely from plant-based, renewable packaging materials".
 For the production of its sustainable packaging solution Tetra Pak also uses sugar cane bioplastics provided by Braskem.

-The Brazilian sugarcane industry is a promising market as well as a future indispensable part of the country's packaging market.
-Sugarcane ethanol is produced in areas that are located in at least 2000 km distance from the Amazon rainforest, that is, in the Northeast coastal regions as well as in the Southeast, with 60% of the production taking place in the State of São Paulo.
+The Brazilian sugarcane industry is a rising market as well as a future indispensable part of the country's packaging market.
+Sugarcane ethanol is produced in areas that are located in at least 2000-kilometer distance from the Amazon rainforest, that is, in the Northeast coastal regions as well as in the Southeast, with 60% of the production taking place in the State of São Paulo.